 Risk of significant weakness Procedures undertaken Conclusion Outcome 1.
 Financial Sustainability: Dedicated Schools Grant (DSG) overspend.
 The Council has a significant DSG SEND (Special Educational Needs) overspend which is held in an unusable negative DSG reserve at 31 March 2021 and 31 March 2022 under statutory override.
 At the end of 2020/21 the Dedicated Schools Grant (DSG) deficit was £25.1m, due to pressures in the High Needs Block.
 The deficit is forecast to increase to at least £35m at the end of 2021/22.
 The statutory override expires after 2021/22 and the Council must identify a solution to the financial pressure.
 We have updated our knowledge of progress made by the Council to seek a solution to the SEND overspend and retained deficit as part of the DfE Safety Valve Group.
 This has involved assessing the Safety Valve's assessment of the SEND Transformation Plan.
 No significant weakness in arrangements has been identified.
 We have no recommendations to make to the Council.
 2. Governance: Proposed change to governance structure at the Council The Council is considering a move from the Leader and Cabinet model of Governance to a Committee structure and is receiving support from the LGA to arrive at the most suitable model for the Council.
 There is a risk that the Council does not arrive at the most suitable governance structure unless the decision is properly considered and supported by evidence.
 We have reviewed the process followed by the Council to determine why a change in structure may be required and also the evidence to support any decision made.
 No significant weakness in arrangements has been identified.
 We have no recommendations to make to the Council.
 3. Financial sustainability: Funding gaps in the medium term financial plan During the review we have identified a new risk of significant weakness regarding the funding gaps contained in the Council's medium term financial plan.
+We will finalise our value for money upon consideration of the Budget and Medium Term Financial Plan to be presented to Cabinet on 21 February 2023.
 We have made enquiries of the Service Director - Finance regarding the options being considered to address the funding gaps.
-A significant weakness in arrangements has been identified.
-We have made a key recommendation to the Council.
+A potential significant weakness in arrangements has been identified.
+TBC